ODA Spending

 How is French global health ODA changing?

-France’s ODA for global health has increased over the past five years in both absolute and relative terms.
-However, its relative share of 10% of France’s total ODA in 2021 remains below the DAC average of 15%.
+France’s ODA for global health has increased over the past five years.
+However, its relative share of 9% of total ODA in 2022 remains below the DAC average of 15%.

 How does France allocate global health ODA?